Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Abstract

 \section{Abstract}

-Recent developments in computer vision have enabled the availability of segmented images across various domains, such as medicine, where segmented radiography images play an important role in diagnosis-making.
-As prediction problems are common in medical image analysis, this work explores the use of segmented images (through the associated contours they highlight) as predictors in a supervised classification context.
-Consequently, we develop a new approach for image analysis that takes into account the shape of objects within images.
-For this aim, we introduce a new formalism that extends the study of single random planar curves to the joint analysis of multiple planar curves — referred to here as multivariate planar curves.
-In this framework, we propose a solution to the alignment issue in statistical shape analysis.
-The obtained multivariate shape variables are then used in functional classification methods through tangent projections.
-Detection of cardiomegaly in segmented X-rays and numerical experiments on synthetic data demonstrate the appeal and robustness of the proposed method. \paragraph{Keywords:} alignment, functional data analysis, multivariate functional data, multiple objects, statistical shape analysis, supervised classification.
+Recent developments in computer vision have made segmented images widely available across many domains, such as medicine, where segmented radiographs play an important role in diagnosis.
+As prediction problems are common in image analysis, this work explores the use of the object contours highlighted by such images as predictors in a supervised classification context.
+To this end, we develop a new statistical learning framework that accounts for the joint shape of the multiple objects contained in an image.
+We introduce a formalism that extends the study of a single random planar curve to the joint analysis of several planar curves, referred to as a multivariate planar curve.
+Modeling the contours jointly, rather than separately, preserves the inter-component information, such as their relative position, scale, and orientation, which is often essential to the analysis.
+Based on this model, we propose a joint alignment procedure and we extend core inferential tools to multivariate shapes: shape dissimilarity, Fréchet mean estimation, and tangent-space representation.
+These tangent coordinates are then used as predictors in standard functional classification models.
+A simulation study shows accurate recovery of deformation parameters over increasing noise levels.
+Then, through a cardiomegaly detection problem on segmented chest X-rays, we show that jointly modeling the contours is robust to misalignment and improves classification accuracy over both a contour-wise univariate analysis and a naive approach based on the raw curves.